AnandTech: History

 In its early stages, Matthew Witheiler was co-owner and Senior Hardware Editor, creating insightful and in-depth reviews for the site.

 In 2006, an AnandTech editor launched a spin-off called DailyTech, a technology news site.
 The move followed a similar evolution of the news section of AnandTech's peer publication, Tom's Guide, into TG Daily some months earlier.

-On December 17, 2014, Purch announced the acquisition of Anandtech.com.
+On December 17, 2014, Purch announced the acquisition of AnandTech.

-In 2018, Anandtech and other Purch consumer brands were sold to Future.
+In 2018, AnandTech and other Purch consumer brands were sold to Future.

-The editorial team also included Senior Editor Ian Cutress (who departed in February 2022), as well as Motherboard expert Gavin Bonshor.
+The editorial team also included Senior Editor Ian Cutress (who departed in February 2022), as well as motherboard expert Gavin Bonshor.
 In January 2023, Gavin Bonshor was promoted to the Senior Editor position, effectively replacing Dr. Ian Cutress, the previous Senior Editor.
 Since AnandTech's shutdown and the colossal archive of data and content was scrubbed off the internet by its publisher, Future PLC, the ex-senior editor Gavin Bonshor created BonTech Labs, in which he intends to carry on testing PC hardware via AnandTech's previous and rigorous testing methodology.
+Gavin Bonshor also writes for EnosTech, which is another UK based technology publication.

-On August 30, 2024, AnandTech announced that it had ended publication effective immediately.
-The site will remain online as an archive, while its community forum will remain operational.
+On August 30, 2024, AnandTech announced that it had ended publication effective immediately and that the site will remain online as an archive, while its community forum will remain operational.
 However, on August 1, 2025, the contents of the site were removed with only the forum remaining.

 Reviews

-Describing AnandTech in 2008, author Paul McFedries wrote that "its heart and its claim to fame is the massive collection of incredibly in-depth reviews".
+Describing AnandTech in 2008, author Paul McFedries wrote, "Its heart and its claim to fame is the massive collection of incredibly in-depth reviews."
 In 2008, blogging expert Bruce C. Brown called AnandTech one of the "big dogs in the tech field".
 In 2005, computer expert Leo Laporte described AnandTech as an "outstanding review and technology website for 3D hardware and other computer components" and said that it is "one of the most professional hardware review sites online".

 Forums

 AnandTech has over 350,000 registered users and over 35 million posts.
 The AnandTech forums are home to distributive computing teams, known collectively as TeAm AnandTech (or simply The TeAm).
-AnandTech contains a wide variety of sub-forums, including the casual environment of AnandTech Off-Topic (or ATOT as the members call it) to the far more technical Highly Technical forum.
-AnandTech also maintains several highly regulated e-commerce forums, such as Hot Deals and For Sale/For Trade.

 In July 2007, the forum underwent major changes that site administrators stated as necessary for furthering userbase growth.
 The profanity filter was removed (although use of vulgar language is limited), and the identities of traditionally anonymous volunteer moderators were revealed (except two).